heuperman/trivia-quiz/README.md

 5. Implement the designs from step 3.
 6. Consider adding a twist, perhaps a leader board or a timer.
 7. Submit my work.

+### OpenTrivia API

+We will need to request a session token for each new quiz.
+We can then use that token to fetch a specified amount of questions and answers in JSON format.
+We can get questions of a specific difficulty using a query parameter.

+By default it will return a mix of categories and types of questions which is what we want for now, but this can also be controlled with a query parameter.
+The default encoding uses HTML Codes which is what we need.

+There is also a response code included in the request, which we can use for error handling if needed.

 ## Original Instructions